michaelklishin/quartzite/README.md

  * Persistent and/or custom Job Store support: no additions necessary thanks to Quartz
  * Listeners: complete
  * Custom configuration: no additions necessary thanks to Quartz

+## Supported Clojure versions

+Quartzite is built from the ground up for Clojure 1.3 and up.

 ## Community